 Kivirist is a sought-after expert for the media, featured in The New York Times, USA Today, Conde Nast Traveler, MSNBC and on various radio programs across the country, including Martha Stewart Radio, the Sirius Satellite Network and Good Food on KCRW.

 Lisa Kivirist serves as a Senior Fellow, Endowed Chair in Agricultural Systems for the Minnesota Institute for Sustainable Agriculture at the University of Minnesota and served as a distinguished IATP Food and Community Fellow.
-She initiated and directed the In Her Boots Project, an award-winning initiative of the Midwest Organic Sustainable Education Service (MOSES) that provides resources and networking for women farmers and food-based entrepreneurs.
+She initiated Soil Sisters, an award-winning initiative of Renewing the Countryside that provides resources and networking for women farmers and food-based entrepreneurs.

-Lisa Kivirist and her husband share their organic farm and Inn Serendipity Bed & Breakfast in Browntown, Wisconsin, with their son and millions of ladybugs.
+Lisa Kivirist and her husband share their organic farm and Inn Serendipity Bed & Breakfast in Browntown, Wisconsin.
 The farm is completely powered by the sun.

 I'd like to extend a special thanks for the music used in this course:

 Haven by Nihilore

 Licensed Under CC BY 4.0